Basic Player Data

 For wide receivers and tight ends, the dominator rating is the percentage of team receiving production.
 For running backs, it is the percentage of total offensive production, because running backs are involved in both the running and passing game.
 College Dominator Rating is not relevant for the quarterback position.

 Breakout Age – the younger a person is when he/she first becomes a leader in their respective field, the more likely that person is to go on to become *phenom*enal at their craft.
 Following this logic, Frank DuPont and Shawn Siegele first examined each wide receiver’s breakout age on RotoViz.com.

-The breakout age for wide receivers is defined by their age at midpoint of the college football season when they first posted a Dominator Rating at or above 20% (unless an or other extenuating circumstances prevented the player from playing a full complement of offensive snaps).
+The breakout age for wide receivers is defined by their age at the beginning of the college football season when they first posted a Dominator Rating at or above 20% (unless an or other extenuating circumstances prevented the player from playing a full complement of offensive snaps).
 For tight ends and running backs, a 15% Dominator Rating is necessary to qualify for a breakout designation.
 Quarterback breakout ages are determined by their age when they first posted a QBR of 50 or higher in a college season, and quarterbacks must average 20 or more action plays per team game played to qualify.